-[105] Musical Perception.
+105F Musical Perception.
 An introduction to the study of musical perception from the listener's standpoint.
 Consideration of the reasons for differences in musical perception, taste, style and structure through examples taken primarily from Western classical music, but also from non-Western music and American popular music, including jazz, rock and blues.
 Examination of how musical perception gives rise to musical meaning.
 Evaluation of the influence of society and technology on the perception of music.
 No previous knowledge of music required.
-(Next offered 2001-02.)
-Maximum enrollment, 40.
+Hopkins.

-[108] From Words to Song.
-An exploration of the relationship between words and music-of the many and different ways in which the meanings and emotions of the words have (and have not) been expressed through music in the last millennium.
+[108S] From Words to Song.
+An exploration of the relationship between words and music - of the many and different ways in which the meanings and emotions of the words have (and have not) been expressed through music in the last millennium.
 No previous knowledge of music required.
-(Offered in alternate years; next offered 2001-02.)
-Maximum enrollment, 40.
+(Next offered 2003-04.)

-154S Music of the World's Peoples.
-A study of selected cultures around the world, including Native American music of North America, sub-Saharan African music,
+154F Music of the World's Peoples.
+A study of selected cultures around the world, including Native American music of North America, sub-Saharan African music, African-American music in the United States, Latin American music and the classical traditions of India, Indonesia and Japan.
+Consideration given to musical style and the role of music in these cultures.
+(Proseminar.)
+Not open to seniors.
+Maximum enrollment, 16.
+Hamessley.